tlienart/bouncy_exp/README.md

 ```

 The format of the file is now `i,j,rij,hash`.
-To make readings more efficient / faster, we produce three files one with just the rows, one with just the columns, one with just the ratings (centered).
+To make readings more efficient / faster, we produce three files one with just the rows, one with just the columns, one with just the ratings.
+(The file `splitmat.jl` is available in the `pmf/data` folder).

 ```bash
 julia splitmat.jl ratings.dat;